 - 1. Public or Nonprofit Organization.
 To receive funds, organizations must be public or nonprofit or a combination thereof and provide direct services to crime victims.
-All subrecipients of funding are required to certify their nonprofit status by submitting a statement to GMD within 45 days of the award period start date of November 1.
-The nonprofit certification must include one of the following: - A copy of the recipient's IRS 501(c)(3) designation letter; - A letter from the recipient's state/territory taxing body or state/territory attorney general affirming that the recipient is a nonprofit organization operating within the state/territory; OR - A copy of the recipient's state/territory certificate of incorporation that substantiates its nonprofit status. - 2.
+All subrecipients of VOCA Assistance funding are required to certify their nonprofit status by submitting documentation of that status to GMD within 45 days of the award period start date of July 1.
+That documentation must include one of the following: - A copy of the recipient's IRS 501(c)(3) designation letter If the applying organization has undergone an official name change since the IRS 501(c)(3) letter was received, either an IRS Name Change Letter or an updated designation letter must also be submitted, - A letter from the recipient's state/territory taxing body or state/territory attorney general affirming that the recipient is a nonprofit organization operating within the state/territory; OR - A copy of the recipient's state/territory certificate of incorporation that substantiates its nonprofit status. - 2.
 Record of Effective Services and Organizational Capacity.
 Eligible organizations must also demonstrate a record of effective services and organizational capacity to administer the project.
 Applicants should show support and approval of their direct services by the community, a history of providing direct services in a cost-effective manner, and substantial financial support from sources other than the Crime Victims Fund.
-A program has substantial financial support from other sources when at least twenty-five percent (25%) of the program's funding in the year of, or the year preceding the award comes from sources other than the Crime Victims Fund, which may include other federal funding programs. - 3.
-Non-Discrimination.
-Entities receiving financial assistance from the federal government must comply with the federal statutes and regulations that prohibit discrimination in federally assisted programs or activities.
-Subrecipients receiving Department of Justice funds such as VOCA funds, are required to obtain Federal Civil Rights Non-Discrimination training.
-The
+A program has substantial financial support from other sources when at least twenty-five percent (25%) of the program's funding in the year of, or the year preceding the award comes from sources other than the Crime Victims Fund, which may include other federal funding programs.